 This description is thus in many ways a caricature, a straw man argument designed to induce distaste for the traditional.
 When you consider that Stanford is arguably more of an incubator for future Silicon Valley techies than a university, that is hardly surprising; in this case, however, you’re likely to find identical rhetoric espoused at pretty much every other elementary school, middle school, high school, and university in the United States.

-Also, to make what should be an obvious point, it is entirely possible for students to be passive while working in groups – they simply sit back and let their more motivated classmates do the work.
+Also, to make what should be an obvious point, it is entirely possible for students to be passive while working in groups – they simply sit back and let their more motivated classmates do the work, regardless of whether the teacher assigns roles.

 Partner-based work is no guarantee either.
 A truly unmotivated student who is assigned to work in pairs may simply spend time distracting his or her partner.
 (Granted, such students are unlikely to attend Stanford, but still.)